 Transcript: Business Tools for Software Developers

 Paul: Hi, welcome everyone to the XojoTalk podcast, I am Paul Lefebvre, the Xojo developer evangelist, and I have with me today a very special guest.
 A little different than past Xojo guests, I have here Susan Fennema.
 Susan is the, as she likes to say, Chaos Eradicating Officer of her company, Beyond the Chaos.
-She’s a consultancy that helps small business owners control their lives through better process, organization, and structure of their business and projects.
+She’s a consultancy that helps small business owners control their lives through better processes, organization, and structure of their business and projects.
 This is great because Susan is not a Xojo developer, unlike pretty much everyone I’ve ever had on this podcast, right Susan?

 Susan: That’s right.
 I am absolutely not a developer.
 I’m proud to be a non-technical project manager and a non-certified project manager and there are some good reasons for that we can maybe get into later.
 Thank you so much for having me Paul, and I’m really excited to be here today.